pySTEPS/pysteps/CONTRIBUTING.rst

 In addition, other developers start working on a new feature from master from a potentially broken state.

 Instead, it is recommended to work on each new feature in its own branch, which can be pushed to the central repository for backup/collaboration.
 When you’re done with the feature's development work, you can merge the feature branch into the master or submit a Pull Request.
 This approach has two main advantages:

 - Every commit on the feature branch is tested via GitHub Actions.
   If the tests fail, they do not affect the **master** branch.

-- Once the new feature, improvement, or bug correction is finished and the all tests passed, the commits history can be squashed into a single commit and then merged into the master branch.
+- Once the changes are finished and the tests passed, the commits history can be squashed into a single commit and then merged into the master branch.
+Squashing the commits helps to keep a clean commit history in the main branch.

 This helps approach helps to keep the commits history clean and allows experimentation in the branch without compromising the stability of the package.